KannonZenetism/zenetism-field-physics/zenetism/MP11_Codex_of_Principles_Ch26.md

 tests coherence,
 and catalyzes the conditions for deeper reintegration.

-In this way, the presence of entropy does not negate centropy —
+In this way, the presence of entropy
+does not negate centropy —
 it sharpens its necessity.

 ---

-Each emanation carries the imprint of 🛤️ Theon’s clarity,
+Each emanation carries the imprint of Theon’s clarity,
 and is sharpened in contrast by the obscurity of VOS.

-The integrity of the Deep Soul finds reflection in the disintegration of its inverse.
+The integrity of the Deep Soul finds reflection
+in the disintegration of its inverse.
 To understand one is to glimpse the other.

 ---

 Centropy and entropy are not simply opposites —
-they are the dynamic polarities by which the soul orients itself in motion.
+they are the **dynamic polarities** by which the soul orients itself in motion.

 The spiritual path is not escape, but attunement.
 Not negation, but discernment.

-To walk the path is to recognize what nurtures coherence and resonance,
+To walk the path is to recognize
+what nurtures coherence and resonance,
 and what pulls the soul toward fragmentation.

 ⚫♾⌬

+---

 ### 26.12 Inverse Orientation —
 On Declivous Motion and the Possibility of Return

-Inverse orientation refers to a metaphysical tendency that moves away from ⚫ Aion
+Inverse orientation refers to a metaphysical tendency
+that moves away from ⚫ Aion
 and the centropic path of unity, coherence, and reintegration.

-It is not inherently evil,
+It is not inherently entropic,
-but becomes entropic when expressed through:
+but becomes so when expressed through:
 - Distortion
 - Domination
 - Disconnection from deeper soul structure